Blog / Moving Tips / Housing Mortgage Rates for 2025: Forecast and Predictions

 A couple smiles while signing documents with their real estate agent.
 Housing mortgage rates will remain between 6 to 7 percent in 2024.

 The other main factor that’s causing home prices to rise is a housing shortage in the United States.
-The total housing inventory has increased to a 3.2 to 3.8 months’ supply.
+The total housing inventory has increased from a 3.2 to 3.8 to a 4.6-month supply.

 That number isn’t high enough, however.

-Most experts say a balanced housing market is around four to six months.
-Anything less than four to six months is considered a seller’s market, and anything more than four to six month is considered a buyer’s market.
+A balanced housing market has a preferred 5- to 6-month supply, according to most experts.
+Anything less than four to six months is considered a seller’s market, and anything more than four to six months is considered a buyer’s market.

 Additionally, many homebuyers bought a new home or refinanced their house during the pandemic to get super low interest rates.